jhap1982/giveituruguay/2011/2011-11-06 - Ulster Hall (MTV Europe Music Awards) , Belfast, Northern Ireland/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-The Adventures of Rain Dance Maggie
+3. The Adventures of Rain Dance Maggie
-Dani California
+4. Dani California
-Throw Away Your Television
+5. Throw Away Your Television
-Soul to Squeeze
+6. Soul to Squeeze
-Me and My Friends
+7. Me and My Friends
-Look Around
+8. Look Around
-Under the Bridge
+9. Under the Bridge
-By the Way
+10. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Freaky Styley
+11. Freaky Styley
-Give It Away
+12. Give It Away
-Outro Jam
+13. Outro Jam

 ## Notes